tobbik/lua-t/docs/T.OrderedHashTable.rst

 ----------------

 Why is there no `T.OrderedHashTable( { A="foo", B="bar" } )` constructor?
-  The table in that example is already a Lua table by the time it is passed into the constructor.
+  The table in this case is already a Lua table by the time it is passed into the constructor.
 At this point it the ordering information is already lost.

-Why is there no `t.add( element )`?
+Why is there no `t:add( element )`?
   OrderedHashTable uses table syntax for access.
-A user might wanna create an OrderedHashTable where 'add' is a value `t.add = true`.
+A user might wanna create an OrderedHashTable where 'add' is a value such as `t.add = true`.
 This would lead to conflicting accessors.

 Calling `T.OrderedHashTable.getindex( instance, index )` seems slow?
   Above operation is not a lookup but an O(n) scan operation.
 Since it is